-drills [#] assistors [#] distance [m] evac. speed [m/s] arrival speed [m/s] uncoupling [sec.] positioning [sec] total time [sec] Mean values 1 12 2 23.8 0.80 m/s 1.33 m/s 6.83 sec 10.25 sec 66.25 sec Mean values 2 20 4 15.5 0.88 m/s 2.04 m/s 17.6 sec 7.18 sec 50.59 sec Mean values 3 39 6 23.6 1.02 m/s 2.20 m/s 5.18 sec 5.97 sec 48.43 sec Mean values 4 20 2 15.5 0.84 m/s 2.13 m/s 4.69 sec 9.04 sec 40.36 sec Mean values 5 10 3 40.5 1.14 m/s 1.62 m/s 81.89 sec 5.73 sec 126.05 sec
+Evac. speed Arrival speed Uncoupling Positioning Total time Mean values 1 0.80 m/s 1.33 m/s 6.83 sec 10.25 sec 66.25 sec Mean values 2 0.88 m/s 2.04 m/s 17.6 sec 7.18 sec 50.59 sec Mean values 3 1.02 m/s 2.20 m/s 5.18 sec 5.97 sec 48.43 sec Mean values 4 0.84 m/s 2.13 m/s 4.69 sec 9.04 sec 40.36 sec Mean values 5 1.14 m/s 1.62 m/s 81.89 sec 5.73 sec 126.05 sec

 Table 1.
-Mean values of all five hospitals
+Mean values of all five hospitals.

-4 DISCUSSION OF EVACUATION RESULTS
+4 DISCUSSION

 The evacuation scenario was conducted by two men of 45 and 54 years old, who both had much experience in conducting evacuations (both had participated in evacuation-drills over 14 times).
 One of them conducted an actual evacuation during a fire emergency situation, and both had experienced fire emergency situations.
-In total they evacuated three beds in four rounds.
+In total they have evacuated three beds in four rounds.

 Furthermore, their profession at the hospital involves coordinating the hospital its BET and one of them is involved in the voluntary fire department.
 The experience both men had with conducting evacuation drills probably also affected their speeds; they moved relatively slow (normal pace) towards the room that was subject to evacuation.
 Also, during the arrival stage at the start of each new round, one of them felt the door by hand, which is common practice for each BET member.
 Furthermore a wheelchair user blocked the evacuation route once and the arrival stage was hindered another two times.

 Four women of 26, 30, 35, and 38 years old who had no experience at all with evacuation drills or any other emergency situation conducted the evacuation scenario.
 All four women have a nursing and caring profession at the hospital, in the same department in which the drill was conducted.
 Two women conducted the evacuation each round, for a total of five rounds.
 The group compositions however did not change during the rounds, so one group of two has conducted the evacuation three times while the other group did the evacuation scenario twice.
 The women conducting the evacuation were very eager to get "good results" and ran towards the room subject to evacuation.
 The evacuating personnel did not touch the doors prior to entering the room as they were told to.
+Furthermore, the uncoupling of the first bed took much too long and would not be realistic in a fire scenario.
+During one evacuation the cable jammed the wheel of the bed.